 Likewise by this point the entire romance subplot has been completely removed, even if it was ever shifted to Quinn.
 All that remains of the additional character interactions prior to the debriefing by Weyland is a scene where Sebastian is bringing bags into Lex’s room and they momentarily flirt.
 A stack of “scene deleted” and “there is no scene [x]” annotations in the draft show that many scenes aboard the ship before and after were cut.

 By the shooting draft, we get what we see in the movie: Lex and Miller approach in the helicopter, cut to the debriefing.

 Many names are different.
 All of the names of the guides they find to replace Lex, or which she suggests to replace her, are changed.
 ROUSSEAU, the French security member is, JAMISON.
-There’s another scientist called ALBRECHT in the script, who first appears on the boat.
+There’s another scientist called ALBRECHT in the script; he appears in Mexico with Sebastian in the script breakdown, but makes his first appears on the boat in the September draft.
 He has almost all of the material that would go to Thomas by the production draft.

 Lex’s discussion with Weyland to change his mind about hiring the less experienced guide is much shorter and features less clunky platitudes than the production draft.
-Another minor change in the September 26 draft is that it’s Max, rather than Rousseau, who lets Lex know the chopper is refueled.
+Another minor change in the September 26th draft is that it’s Max, rather than Rousseau, who lets Lex know the chopper is refuelled.

 Aren’t There Predators in This Thing?

 The Film: Miller and Sebastian try to talk Lex into staying on the mission.
 Lex advises them to stay on the boat, Sebastian asks whether they stand a better chance with her or the number two choice; cut to the Predators in space, shooting a laser at the whaling station to drill a hole to the pyramid.

 The Journey: The introduction of the Predators moved around a bit during development.